-Kimberly-Clark's aspiration is to reduce our plastics footprint by 50% through (1) reduction/material efficiency, (2) use of renewable, recycled, or biodegradable substitutes, (3) introduction of reusable products, (4) support for the development of circular systems and solutions.
+Kimberly-Clark's aspiration is to reduce our plastics footprint by 50% through (1) reduction/material efficiency, (2) use of renewable, recycled, or biodegradable substitutes, (3) introduction of reusable products, (4) recover and recycle plastic manufacturing waste and post-consumer waste, (5) support for the development of circular systems and solutions.

-Learn more about our plastic goals and progress in our 2021 Sustainability Progress Report.
+Learn more about our plastic goals and progress in our 2022 Sustainability Progress Report

 Collaborating across our research, engineering, and marketing teams and with our commercial partners, we are seeking ways to reduce our use of traditional plastics, accelerate development of renewable and recycled substitutes, and contemplate alternative product solutions.
 We also recognize the need to work with key external partners to promote and inform the transition to a more circular economy and provide effective post-consumer solutions to waste.
 This requires a deep understanding of how products are designed, used, and disposed of in diverse markets, cultures, and regulatory systems around the world.

 The complexity of the interconnected environmental challenges also requires that our approach be informed by science, so we are continuing to use life-cycle assessment to help us understand potential tradeoffs and co-benefits associated with our plastics footprint reduction efforts.
 These assessments deepen our understanding of environmental impacts across the value chain, from raw materials to production and distribution to use and beyond.